 Subject to Title 63G, Chapter 2, Government Records Access and Management Act, information regarding the responsibility of a bidder may not be disclosed without the bidder's prior written consent.

 “Responsive” means conforming in all material respects to the requirements of a solicitation.
-Responses that are not responsive include those that:
+Quotes, bids, or proposals that are not responsive include those that:

 are conditional;